-Tori wears high SPF sunblock and a big brim on her helmet or a large-brimmed hat while not riding.
-Riding clothing companies offer lightweight, long-sleeved shirts with UV protection.
+As a rider, Tori wears high SPF sunblock and a big brim on her helmet or a large-brimmed hat while not riding to aid in preventing sunburn.
+Riding clothing companies offer lightweight, long-sleeved shirts with UV protection that will aid in preventing sunburn.
 Clothing like this is made from a performance fabric designed to wick away sweat to keep you cool and block UV rays.

 “Using proper application of UVB- and UVA-blocking sunscreen and avoiding the sun’s direct rays at all costs is your best defense against the damage the radiation can cause,” says Steven Wang, M.D., director of dermatology at Memorial Sloan-Kettering Cancer Center in Basking Ridge, N.J.